Russia default flag

 Advance Notification

-Organizers of a public event must file advance notification with the government.
-The notification must contain:
+The organizers of a public event must file a written notification with the government that contains:

-• those persons authorized by the organizers to perform regulatory functions while holding the public event;
+• Those persons authorized to perform regulatory functions while holding the event;

-• the goal and form, date, start and finish times, and the route of movement (including information about vehicles) of the public event;
+• The goal and form, date, start and finish times, and route (including information about vehicles);

-• the methods planned for ensuring public peace;
+• The methods planned to ensure public peace;

 Time, Place, and Manner Restrictions